31z4/zookeeper-docker/README.md

 Defaults to `2`.
 ZooKeeper's `syncLimit`

 > Amount of time, in ticks (see tickTime), to allow followers to sync with ZooKeeper.
 If followers fall too far behind a leader, they will be dropped.

+## Replicated mode

+Environment variables below are mandatory if you want to run Zookeeper in replicated mode.

+### `ZOO_MY_ID`

+The id must be unique within the ensemble and should have a value between 1 and 255.
+Do note that this variable will not have any effect if you start the container with a `/data` directory that already contains the `myid` file.

+### `ZOO_SERVERS`

+This variable allows you to specify a list of machines of the Zookeeper ensemble.
+Each entry has the form of `server.id=host:port:port`.
+Entries are separated with space.
+Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `zoo.cfg` file.

 ## Where to store data